wollewald/MPU9250_WE/README.md

 # MPU9250_WE
-An Arduino library for the 9-axis accelerometer, gyroscope and magnetometer.
-It contains many example sketches with lots of comments to make it easy to use.
+An Arduino library for the 9-axis accelerometer, gyroscope and magnetometer MPU9250 and the MPU6500.
+In essence the MPU6500 is a MPU9250 without the magnetometer.

+The library contains many example sketches with lots of comments to make it easy to use.
+I have written them for the MPU9250.
+You can "translate" them easily for the MPU6500.
+MPU6500_all_data.ino shows how to do this.

 For further information visit my blog: